alyeaj/06-assignment/README.md

 ### An error with nodejs
 After resetting the console, I got this error trying to install nodejs.
 It worked the first time so I don't know where this error came from so I resetted the droplet all together.
 ![](./Error_with_nodejs.jpg)
 It worked again when I resetted it but I'm still getting an error with the npm install.
 I don't know what's happening or if it has anything to do with the laptop I'm using.

+## Fixed Errors
+Restting the droplet seem to work since the nodejs and npm install and the pm2 install workked fine.
+I saw a warning but it seem to do nothing much.